 Setting up a mobile live stream on YouTube is extremely easy.
-First you have to make sure your channel is verified and that your channel has over 1,000 subscribers.
-Next, download the latest version of the YouTube mobile app, launch the app, and grant YouTube permission to access your phone’s camera.
+First, you have to make sure your channel is verified and has over 1,000 subscribers.
+Next, download the latest version of the YouTube mobile app, launch the app, and grant YouTube permission to access your phone's camera.
 After that, follow the below steps to set up your mobile live stream:

-You will then choose a title for your video and select your privacy settings:
+You will then choose a title for your video, select privacy settings, and click next

 Next step is to take a picture for your thumbnail: